Samsung Galaxy A20s: Network

 The Samsung Galaxy A20s is compatible with 2G, 3G, and 4G networks.
 It supports Wi-Fi, Wi-Fi Direct, Bluetooth, and Mobile Tethering.
-It also supports a download speed of up to 150 Megabits per second and an upload speed of up to 50 Megabits per second when connected to a Long Term Evolution (LTE) network.
-The smartphone has a 42.2 Megabits per second download and 5.76 Megabits per second upload speed when connected to 3G.
+It also supports a download speed of up to 150 megabits per second and an upload speed of up to 50 megabits per second when connected to a Long Term Evolution (LTE) network.
+The smartphone has a 42.2 megabits per second download and 5.76 megabits per second upload speed when connected to 3G.
 It has Bluetooth version 4.2 and 802.11 2.4 GHz b/g/n Wi-Fi.

 Platform

 The system on a chip on the Samsung Galaxy A20s is a 14 nanometer Qualcomm Snapdragon 450 chipset, including the Adreno 506 graphics processing unit.

 Display

 The Samsung Galaxy A20s has a TFT capacitive IPS LCD.
-It has 6.5 inches high definition and a cinematic ratio (19.5:9) display and screen to body ratio of 82%.
-It has a 264 PPI density of pixels.
+It has a 6.5-inch display with high definition and a cinematic ratio of 19.5:9 and screen-to-body ratio of 82%.
+It has 264 PPI (Pixels Per Inch).